danielth-uk/QAC020X328K/README.md

 # Deployment

-This application has been deployed to linode http://139.162.205.240/ in a basic ubuntu linode container.
+This application has been deployed to X [To be added].
 Using Nginx to reverse proxy incoming requests to the python application.
 [Tutorial Used Here](https://christophergs.com/tutorials/ultimate-fastapi-tutorial-pt-6b-linode-deploy-gunicorn-uvicorn-nginx/)

 # To use